rhodyprog4ds/BrownFall21/_sources/syllabus/achievements.md

 schedule_df[['topics','skills']]
 ```

-(skill-rubric)=
+(achievement-definitions)=
-### Skill Rubric
+## Achievement Definitions

-The skill rubric describes how your participation, assignments, and portfolios will be assessed to earn each achievement.
+The table below describes how your participation, assignments, and portfolios will be assessed to earn each achievement.
 The keyword for each skill is a short name that will be used to refer to skills throughout the course materials; the full description of the skill is in this table.

 ```{code-cell} ipython3
 :tags: [remove-input]